daodaojiang622/Foodie-Friends/README.md

 ## Implementation of CRUD operations
 1. Users Collection
-- Create: When a new user signs up, a user profile is created with information like name, email, preferences, and profile photo.
+- Create: When a new user signs up, a user profile is created with information like email.
 - Read: Retrieve user information for profile display, preferences, friends list, and personalized restaurant recommendations.
-- Update: Users can update their profile information (e.g., change preferences, update profile photo) and manage their friends list or favorite restaurants.
+- Update: Users can update their profile information (e.g.update profile photo) and manage their friends list or favorite restaurants.
 - Delete: Account deletion allows the user to delete their profile and associated data from the app.

 2. Restaurants Collection